ReadableLabs/resync/README.md

 - Use [cursive](https://github.com/gyscos/cursive) to make a terminal GUI for resync
 - use optional dependencies if you only want to compile for a few languages
 - Allow resync to be used on the master branch, without creating resync branch (maybe)
-- Make async for faster querying
+- Make async for faster querying.
+Super fast idea: first get all files which might be good to check, load them into memory one at a time (non async).
+Then go through them in batches of 4